Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 An alternative to monolithic templates is to decompose your computation into stand-alone functions that you can invoke similarly to the way you invoke functions from the standard library.
 This approach may require additional code initially in order to manage the overhead of defining the functions, but there are at least three types of compensatory benefits:

 If you isolate stand-alone bits of functionality in their own functions, you can concentrate on them when you develop them and then not have to think about (or even notice) how they work when you use them in your templates.
-This is similar to the way you don’t have to think about the standard library functions beyond knowing their signatures (names, arguments, types, etc.).
+This is similar to the way you don’t have to think about the standard library functions beyond knowing their signatures (names, parameters, types, etc.).
 As a result, your templates become shorter and easier to read because they are not trying to do everything in one place.

 Functions can invoke other functions, both those from the standard library and those that you write yourself.
 This means that not only can a complex template offload some of its computation onto a user-defined function, but a user-defined function that needs to do several things can offload its individual tasks onto smaller user-defined functions.